Credit card processing outages can ruin a great customer experience–and your brand reputation

 It may also be possible to accept payments via a mobile device if you have a cell connection and mobile payments are available at your business.

 Online options are more limited.
-If your company has the capacity, it may be possible to take orders over the phone and enter them into an offline POS.
+If your company has the capacity and is in compliance, it may be possible to take orders over the phone and enter them into an offline POS.
 This, of course, is not ideal.

 Reliable payment terminals and updated technology

 Some outages are a result of unreliable equipment or antiquated technology.
 Modern platforms are more able to handle the additional strain of holiday traffic

 This is also where your provider’s tech and payment devices come into play.
 If its payments APIs and systems are unreliable or running on legacy technologies, your chances of a credit card processing outage increase.
 A provider with strong, reliable APIs and a range of payment terminals for in-person payments can eliminate this issue.

 If your equipment and technology are up-to-date and you’re still experiencing payment processing issues, try troubleshooting your devices first.
 Just like a computer or an internet router, sometimes a device just needs a restart.
 At the very least, it will help narrow down the cause.

 Did you know?: Finix’s in-person payments offering is an all-in-one payments solution.
 Your payment terminals are preloaded with the right software (key injection), distributed, and enabled through our gateway—and it only requires one integration!